How to keep employees happy

 People who are known for being analytical, diplomatic, precise, compliant and objective are valued as “work horses” in business due to their ability to remain objective on the job.

 As a business owner, you must understand your business identity.
 What makes you “tick”?
-Depending on your skillset, talents and interests, you likely fall under one of the following categories more than the other: Artist, manager or entrepreneur.
-By understanding yourself and your perspective, you’re better able to assess staff in a fair, accurate and non-judgemental manner.
+Depending on your skill set, talents and interests, you likely fall under one of the following categories more than the other: artist, manager or entrepreneur.
+By understanding yourself and your perspective, you’re better able to assess staff in a fair, accurate and non-judgmental manner.

-Understanding what makes employees happy at work requires diligence, patience and commitment to your company’s long-term health.
+Understanding how to keep employees happy requires diligence, patience and commitment to your company’s long-term health.
 Get a jump-start on creating happy employees by assessing your and your staff’s workplace personalities.
 Take Tony Robbins’ DISC assessment to obtain the data and know-how you need to take your business to the next level.